 10. What is the cancellation and refund policy for Summer Animal Camp?

-- All cancellations must be in writing by email or fax.
+- All cancellations must be in writing by email.

 11. My child has food allergies.
 What types of snacks and candy are provided at summer animal camp?

 We are now a nut-free camp!
 We take food allergies very seriously and strive to serve healthy snacks that are free of the most common allergens (wheat gluten, dairy, peanuts, tree nuts, eggs, fish and shellfish).
 Snacks include baby carrots, oranges, apple slices, bananas and grapes.
 Water is available throughout the day.

 12. What is included in the Summer Animal Camp curriculum?

 The camp curriculum emphasizes collaboration, critical thinking and the exchange of ideas with fellow campers.
 Campers are encouraged to find solutions to many of the challenges animals face.
 Animal camp sessions include age-appropriate animal care and behavior learning activities, team projects, games, physical activities, crafts and hands-on interactions with animals such as dogs, cats, guinea pigs, reptiles, rabbits and more.
 The collaborative activities offered at animal camp are designed to encourage respect for all living things.

 The Summer Animal Camp curriculum is designed as follows:

 Grades 1-2: Kind Kids

 This exciting camp teaches young children about pets and being responsible pet guardians.
 Campers learn about proper pet care, animal needs, dog bite prevention and kindness for all living things.
 Most importantly, Kind Kids Camp includes an abundance of interactions with a variety of animals.
 The interactive, activity-based learning process helps campers make connections between animals and their own life experiences.